tkuester/taky/README.md

 be just as easy to setup on Fedora as it is on Ubuntu -- though the instructions have been written for Ubuntu.

-See the deployment guide in the `/doc` folder for instructions on deploying a server of your own!
+See the README_QUICKSTART.md guide in the `/doc` folder to get up and running!
+For more advanced setups, look at the README_DEPLOYMENT.md file!

 ## Development Status